THE STORY BEHIND THE SERIES

 cause them to look at each other over the heads of the youngsters with a knowing wink that

-reading, perhaps they will be discovered in a subsequent one.
+the stories are not understood during the first reading, perhaps they will be discovered in a

 Most of all, I love creating a place where readers can get lost in a world of joy and fun that hugs